RYOBI RM480e Electric Riding Mower

 A competitive option for homeowners.

-If you’re sick of lawn mower maintenance, want to be more eco-friendly, or simply want a quieter mower, the RYOBI RM480e Electric Riding Mower is a powerful machine that can handle all sorts of lawn care.
+If you’re tired of lawn mower maintenance, want to be more eco-friendly, or simply want a quieter mower, the RYOBI RM480e Electric Riding Mower is a powerful machine that can handle all sorts of lawn care.
 It operates quietly and has an impressively long run time, making it a worthwhile investment in our book.

 - Product Name RM480e Electric Riding Mower